rbalsleyMSFT/IntuneScripts/ConfigurationProfileSettings/Readme.md

 # Recommended EDU Device Configuration Settings for Windows 10/11 Devices

 Configuring Windows devices in an education environment is challenging due to the different use-cases across the organization.
 1 to 1 device configurations are different than shared carts or labs.
-Students have to be protected from being able to download and running applications that are inappropriate.
+Students have to be protected from being able to download and run applications that are inappropriate.
 Shared carts and lab devices need to be configured for specific use cases.

 # Goal